Sharing learning intentions

 Teachers communicate what students are learning and why.

-Sharing learning intentions allows a teacher to effectively communicate learning goals with students.
-They allow students to connect new learning to existing knowledge, skills and understanding.
+Sharing learning intentions is an explicit teaching strategy.
+It allows a teacher to effectively communicate learning goals with students.
+It allows students to connect new learning to existing knowledge, skills and understanding.
 When used with success criteria students have a clear idea of the learning goal and how to get there (AERO 2024).

 A learning intention is a short statement that clearly explains to students what they are learning.